NyoroGiraffe/Experi-City/06_Actions/CIF.md

 #### Priority and Majority

-A widely supported Intent may have strong legitimacy, but numerical support alone does not determine priority.
+A widely supported Intent may have strong legitimacy, but numerical support alone does NOT determine priority.

 Conversely, an Intent expressed by a small number of people may require serious consideration when it concerns significant vulnerability, irreversible consequences, or a critical Community Challenge.